The Blue Yeti USB Microphone offers stellar audio performance without breaking the bank.

 With a sub-$150 price-point, you would think Blue had to skimp on the build quality in an effort to save money.
 Despite a few small weaknesses, the Yeti is well-built and one of the most substantial USB microphones (non-XLR) that I've seen.

-Starting from the bottom up, the Yeti includes an optional weighted base which holds the microphone steady while recording.
-The base looks as though it’d be on a swivel although it is deceiving as its locked in place.
-The bottom of the stand utilizes foam padding which helps it keep the microphone from slipping on a glossy surface as well as protecting your desk top and aiding in reducing vibrations.
+Starting from the bottom up, the Yeti includes an optional weighted base that holds the microphone steady while recording.
+The base looks as though it'd be on a swivel although it is deceiving as its locked in place.
+The bottom of the stand utilizes foam padding which helps it keep the microphone from slipping on a glossy surface as well as protecting your desktop and aiding in reducing vibrations.

 The Yeti is feature-packed with plenty of options to suit anyone's audio-recording needs.
 To get a full run-down of the features found on this model check out the diagram below:

 Like I said earlier, the base is entirely optional for use and I've been satisfied with its use on my desktop.
 However, if you want to really avoid vibrations or you simply don't want to keep this mic on your desk then you can utilize the threaded mic stand mount (located on the bottom of the mic) and invest in an affordable mic stand which will run you around $25.